 - Monitor your heating output.
 At night, save on energy costs by lowering the thermostat setting.
 Energy Trust recommends keeping the thermostat at 65–68 degrees when you’re at home and 58–60 degrees at night or when you’re away.

 - Invest in a smart thermostat.
 A smart thermostat can help make energy-saving changes automatically, keeping your home comfortable while helping you save money.
-Get an $80 instant coupon for qualifying smart thermostats, including popular products from Google Nest* and ecobee.
+Washington residents may get an $80 cash-back incentive for qualifying smart thermostats, including popular products from Google Nest* and ecobee.

 - Use energy wisely in the kitchen.
 Cooking more meals at home means more dishes.
 Make sure to run your dishwasher only when full, and check for energy-saving settings on your dishwasher, fridge and other appliances.